 By testing a single change, you will be able to see conclusive results about what works best.
 A/B testing is an ongoing process, too, so don’t stop.
 Keep testing and modifying your page.
 You might be surprised at what it does to your overall conversion rate.

 Whatever you do, don’t look at your results every day.
-This practice can lead to off-hand changes that are made too hastily.
+This practice can lead to hasty changes based on incomplete data.
 It is best to wait so that your analytics have time to accumulate accurate trends and information.
 Then determine a set time period for reviewing your statistics and making changes.
 It might be monthly, it might be weekly.
 Checking monthly is a good plan for picking up broad shifts.

 Use simple spreadsheets to track your incoming ad traffic.

-This is something that you will do for a while.
+Paid ads are not a get-rich-quick scheme.
 Don’t expect to be finished in a week or two.
-You need to give it time and finesse your plan to get the best results.
-Again, cumulative trends and information will give you a clearer picture.
-Dedicate your time and funds for a serious study.
-Online advertising isn’t a quick-fix solution, but rather one requiring patience and observation.
+Give your ads time and finesse your plan to get the best results.
+Cumulative trends and information will give you a clearer picture of which ads actually convert.

 See How My Agency Can Drive Massive Amounts of Traffic to Your Website